This blog chronicles the triumphs and trials of fiction writer Darius Jones.

 - Pacha-Mama, a horror-fantasy story set in modern day Peru, came out in Scarlet Leaf Review in February 2020.

 - Breakpoint, a science fiction short story with a cyberpunk flavor, was published in Kyanite Press Volume I, Issue 2 in November 2018.
+I also did an interview (my first!) with the good folks at Kyanite about the inspiration for this story.

-- So You Found Me, a fantasy flash fiction piece, was published in issue 3 of Between Worlds Magazine in January 2017.
+- So, You Found Me, a fantasy flash fiction piece, was published in issue 3 of Between Worlds Magazine in January 2017.

 - Barabanchik, a story set in a Moscow train station in the 1990s, was published in Issue 4 of Sobotka Literary Magazine in July 2016.